dllllb/pytorch-lifestream/docs/index.md

     - It can be a pretrained part of other neural network.
 6. **Use encoder** in your project.
     - Run predict for your data and get logits, probas, scores or embeddings.
-    - Use `ptls.data` and `ptls.data.datasets` tools to keep your data transformation and collect batches for inference.
+    - Use `ptls.data_load` and `ptls.data_load.datasets` tools to keep your data transformation and collect batches for inference.

 ## How to create your own components